8483/notes/topics/svelte.md

 # Install

-Creates a new project in the my-svelte-project directory, install its dependencies, and start a server on .
+Create a new project in the my-svelte-project directory, install its dependencies, and start a server.

 ```bash
 # create a new project in the my-svelte-project directory